Trade compensation details unveiled for feather sectors | The Western Producer

 The program will also consider eligible costs retroactive to the announcement of support for supply-managed sectors made on March 19, 2019, in that year’s federal budget, but federal officials caution not all previously completed projects are likely to be approved.

-Upgrading equipment, increasing ventilation, new barn construction, promoting energy efficiency and reducing environmental footprints were all provided as examples of potential projects.
+Upgrading equipment, increasing ventilation, building new barns, promoting energy efficiency and reducing environmental footprints were all provided as examples of potential projects.

 On-farm investment funding will be distributed starting in 2021-22, the government said, with $347.3 million allocated for chicken producers, $59.6 million for turkey producers, $134 million for egg producers and $88.6 million for broiler hatching egg producers over the 10-year period.